ibm-cloud-architecture/refarch-eda/docs/kafka/connect-usecase-s3.md

 ```

 Once you have updated the YAML and saved it in a file named `kafka-source-connector.yaml`, this resource can be created via `kubectl apply -f kafka-source-connector.yaml`.
 You can then tail the output of the `connect-cluster-101` pods for updates on the connector status.

+**NOTE:** If you require the connector to only read objects from a subdirecotry of the S3 bucket root, you can set the `camel.component.aws-s3.configuration.prefix` configuration option with the value of the subdirectory name.
+For example, `camel.component.aws-s3.configuration.prefix: myfoldername` .

 ## Next steps